mathianasj/hello-world-apps/tcp-echo-sample/tls/consumer/README.md

 1. You can either use a web browser and go to https://${host-above} or use a TLS TCP client to see the output.
 See the client in the parent folder as a sample.

 ### Accessing the Unsecure TCP NodePort
-This section requires your cluster admin to configure network routing and adding the generated ip address to the master.
-See [here](https://docs.openshift.com/container-platform/3.11/dev_guide/expose_service/expose_internal_ip_load_balancer.html#load-balancer-ips-network) for documentation on configuring the OpenShift cluster
-1. Find the external ip ```oc get svc/tcp --template {{$.spec.externalIPs}}```
+This section requires knowing a node's ip address.
+Find it from your cluster admin, this needs to be the public ip (external to the cluster interface).
+You could use an external load balancer to expose this port and balance it across all of the computer nodes in your cluster.

-1. Execute telnet $(ipFromAbove) 5556
+1. Execute telnet $(ipFromAbove) 30556
 1. Type something and press enter it will echo it back